Get Organized with The Home Edit

 Get Organized with The Home Edit is a 2020 reality television series about The Home Edit, a professional organizing company founded by Clea Shearer and Joanna Teplin.

+Overview

+Get Organized with The Home Edit follows Clea Shearer and Joanna Teplin as they transform cluttered spaces for celebrity and non-celebrity clients using The Home Edit's signature organizational methods, color coordination, and labeling systems.
+The series premiered on September 9, 2020, with a second season released on April 1, 2022.

-It began with The Home Edit book, followed by home organization and lifestyle products, and the streaming series.
+The series was produced for Netflix following Master the Mess, a short-form series released through Hello Sunshine and DirecTV in 2018.
+The concept began with The Home Edit book, followed by home organization and lifestyle products, and the streaming series.

 The Home Edit was the first acquisition of Hello Sunshine, in 2023, after it had been acquired by Candle Media, in 2022.